Vanda care plant

 Vandas do very well at normal room temperatures, between 18 and 27 degrees Celsius.
 At the right temperature and plenty of light, the plant will actively grow all year round.

 To bloom, a Vanda orchid needs a lot of light.
-Avoid direct sunlight in the summer: the leaves of the plant turn pale and light green.
+Avoid direct sunlight in the summer: this causes the leaves of the plant to turn pale and light green.
 Leaves can also shrivel.
 Too little light will cause the leaves to turn dark green.
 The plant will then no longer bloom.
 When the flower is opened, it still has to change color.

 Extra light in the flowering stage ensures a beautiful bright flower colour.